lesept777/DBSCAN-for-ESP32/README.md

-# DBSCAN-for-ESP32
-DBSCAN for ESP32
+# DBSCAN classification for ESP32
+This library is designed to be used with the Arduino IDE.

+## Dependencies
+* no dependency